jeffreycwitt/hn202/docs/class-19.md

 But this was not really the case in the Middle Ages.

 W. L. Warren (in his book *Henry II*, 1977, p.
-460) suggests that 1 in 6 people were member of the ecclesiastical "estate" or members of the clergy, and most of these were **NOT** priests or bishops.
+460) suggests that 1 in 6 people were members of the ecclesiastical "estate" or members of the clergy, and most of these were **NOT** priests or bishops.

 What were they?